BLUE VIEWPOINT

 It is easy to see how many do not go beyond the point where they find what they want to see, even if it makes a mockery of the text and the real meaning of the passage.
 Of course, there are disputable matters where the scripture meaning depends on an understanding of the culture and/or language of the time.
 This will allow that gray area to be undefined.
 However, there are no Biblical instances in which even suggest that the seventh-day Sabbath has been discarded or even made "disputable" by either Jesus or His Father.
 Nor, for that matter, were any of the Ten Commandments.

 God passed Moses a lot of instructions to write down regarding eating, drinking, festivals, new moon celebrations, and sabbath days.
-Many know that when Jesus Christ died for us, He ratified a new covenant that no longer required the many blood sacrifices to cover our sins.
+Many believe that when Jesus Christ died for us, He ratified a new covenant that no longer required the many blood sacrifices to cover our sins.
 His once-for-all act saved us from ourselves if we believe in Him and obey the commandments of God.
 But what is in that new covenant?
 Those "saving" actions are no longer required by the law in order for us to be saved, but the commands for the ceremonial sacrifices were never removed.
 That's why they were still being performed in the first century church, and why they will again be performed on earth right before Jesus returns. (see the page at Sacrifices in the main menu under End times for Biblical references as proof of this statement.)

 Many are still the same.